 Meet the Staff

-We have a team of between 30-40 Support Workers who work with our children and young people during our term-time Saturday Clubs and school holiday sessions.
+We have a team of over 40 Support Workers who work with our children, young people and adults during our term-time Saturday Clubs and school holiday sessions.

 They also bring a range of skills and qualifications in childcare, health and social care.
-In order to meet the needs of all of our children and young people, we have both male and female Support Workers aged from 18 through to 70 years of age.
+In order to meet the needs of all of our service users, we have both male and female Support Workers aged from 18 through to 50 years of age.

 Volunteer Support Workers